python-websockets/websockets/docs/howto/upgrade.rst

 The recommended upgrade process is:

 #.
-Make sure that your application doesn't use any `deprecated APIs`_.
-If it
+Make sure that your code doesn't use any `deprecated APIs`_.
+If it doesn't
-   doesn't raise any warnings, you can skip this step.
+   raise warnings, you're fine.
 #. `Update import paths`_.
-For straightforward usage of websockets, this could
+For straightforward use cases, this could be the only
-   be the only step you need to take.
-Upgrading could be transparent.
+   step you need to take.
 #.
-Check out `new features and improvements`_ and consider taking advantage of
+Check out `new features and improvements`_.
+Consider taking advantage of them
-   them to improve your application.
+   in your code.
 #.
-Review `API changes`_ and adapt your application to preserve its current
+Review `API changes`_.
+If needed, update your application to preserve its
-   functionality.
+   current behavior.

 In the interest of brevity, only :func:`~asyncio.client.connect` and :func:`~asyncio.server.serve` are discussed below but everything also applies